HarshMohanSason/getMyMonitors/README.md

 The public folder contains all the files for the website.
 The index.html is the main UI and the firebase configuration is inside the getmonitordata.js.

-Note: If you would like to contribute, I have attached the link to the google sheets.
-Just upload the data there, and I will upload the csv to firebase later.

-Link to google sheets: https://docs.google.com/spreadsheets/d/1vICLDc4DTzpSddDrjfndJ9diaHkCyoGJ4OGJFDI3vfk/edit?gid=0#gid=0